- Reference Number: HEY-963/2022

 In order to prevent infection you will be prescribed eye drops or ointment for two weeks and possibly antibiotic tablets to take for 5 – 7 days.
 Some patients are also prescribed a nasal steroid spray twice a day.

 If you do develop bleeding from the nose that will not stop, do not dab the nose but hold the end of the nose tightly.
-If bleeding carries on then attend your nearest casualty department immediately, also contact Ward 35 to let us know that you are having a problem on telephone number (01482) 604346 (24 hours).
+If bleeding carries on then attend your nearest casualty department immediately, also contact the Eye Clinic to let us know that you are having a problem on telephone number (01482) 816658 or 608788 (8.30 am – 5.00 pm, Monday to Friday) or Out-of-Hours (01482) 604346 (Please listen to full voice message on how to access emergency out of hours service).

 Is there anything that I should avoid after the operation?